Transgender Rights Lead NPR's Top LGBTQ Stories of 2017

 As gay, lesbian and transgender activists around the United States felt a renewed sense of urgency under a new administration, 2017 cast a definitive spotlight on transgender rights.

 Earlier this year, President Trump proposed a ban of trans service members in the military, and his administration rescinded Obama-era guidelines on the rights of transgender students under Title IX.
+But on Friday, the administration said it decided not to appeal court rulings, paving the way for transgender people to enter the military on Jan.
+1.

 Sixteen states considered versions of so-called "bathroom bills," requiring individuals to use restrooms and locker rooms that align with the sex they were assigned at birth.